johnjmikucki/tutorial/en/django_views/README.md

         url(r'^$', views.current_cats),
     ]

-- Create a function to call your view
+### Create a function to call your view ###
+Why?
+    When a matching request arrives at our handler, we need to actually specify what to do!

+How?
   - Open `cat_shelter/views.py`
-    - Add a basic function corresponding to your view (such as `current_cats`)
+    - Add a function corresponding to your view (such as `current_cats`)
+    - This function basically just presents the HTML in the file you specify.

 *Example*